 Hotels / Public Houses

-There are, at the moment (April 2010), four public houses in Chellaston.
+There are, at the moment (January 2019), three public houses in

-Prince and The Lawns, which is also a hotel with accommodation.
+Prince and The Lawns, ( a hotel with accommodation.)
+The Corner

-The Rose and Crown is almost certainly the oldest of Chellaston’s
+Rose and Crown was almost certainly the oldest Chellaston public

-public houses.
-It was originally thatched and although much altered if you look closely it can be seen to be a far older building.
-It
+house.
+It was originally thatched and although much altered if you

+looked closely it was a far older building.

 The Lawns was converted from a Victorian villa (The Lawn) into a

-closure of approximately a year The Lawns reopened under new management
+In March 2010, after a closure of approximately a year, The Lawns

-a function room which caters for weddings etc. Overnight
+is also a function room which caters for weddings etc. Overnight

 The Bonnie Prince was converted in the late 1990s from a Victorian